 ECH 3603.
 Literacy for Children and Families Provides students with knowledge of literacy development beginning at birth, and methods to involve families in the literacy process.
-Six clock hours of observation is required with infants, toddlers, and preschoolers, as identified by instructors.

 ECH 3613.
 Strategies for Supporting Learning Through Play Emphasizes the role of play in the development and learning of typically and atypically developing children, play as a mode to understand children, and strategies to use play to support the learning and development of children.
-Ten clock hours of Field Experience required, as identified by instructors.